jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### saveAllUsers

-this method saves all users in the database folder in a form of a json encoded string.
+this method saves all users in the database folder in the form of a JSON-encoded string.

 Parameters:
 - $users: array of users to be saved into the database